 - What are the needs to investigate, assess or report the cultural heritage of Aborigines?

 - Learn more about the requirements required for archeological investigations which can be carried out without the AHIP

 - Can these objects of Aborigines transferable to the communities of Aborigines.

 Shortly stating, these cultural heritage sites connects with the people’s sense of belonging to the landscape and others.
-The heritage consultants make sure that such heritage cultural sites uphold the heritage of the ancient people by maintaining it in a strong manner as an integral part of everyday life.
-These spots of ancient heritage of Aborigines are not limited to sites alone, it refers to memories of people, their ceremonies, ways they performed few activities, stories, language etc. The cultural heritage sites aims at educating the younger generation about the traditional culture, ancient practices and to pass it on the next generation.
+Heritage consultants make sure that such heritage cultural sites uphold the heritage of the ancient people by maintaining it in a strong manner as an integral part of everyday life.
+These spots of the ancient heritage of Aborigines are not limited to sites alone, it refers to memories of people, their ceremonies, ways they performed few activities, stories, language etc. The cultural heritage sites aim at educating the younger generation about the traditional culture, ancient practices and to pass it on the next generation.